ksruthi1992/park/parking-report.md

 3) Application zooms in on the chosen parking area, displaying all the used and empty spots on real time

+### UC3 - Get Lot ###
+**Related Requirements:** REQ2, REQ3, REQ4

+**Initiating Actor:** Students, Faculty, Parking Enforcement

+**Goal:** User wants to check the current state of a parking lot

+**Participating Actors:** Sensors, Database, Mobile App

+**Preconditions:** Mobile app is open on phone.
+Sensors and Database are functioning and up to date

+**Post Conditions:** App displays all parking spots in a certain lot and displays each spot's state

+**Main Success Sceneraio:**

+1) User opens up the app

+2) App displays heat map of Sac State with all parking lots being clickable

+3) User clicks on a lot

+4) App zooms in on the lot and displays current state of all parking spots in that lot

 ### UC4 - Get Spots ###
 **Related Requirements:** REQ2, REQ3, REQ4, REQ9